What Do Biomass Power Plant Manager Do?

-When polled, Biomass Power Plant Managers say the following skills are most frequently used in their jobs:
+Biomass Power Plant Managers state the following job skills are important in their day-to-day work.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 Speaking: Talking to others to convey information effectively.

 Time Management: Managing one’s own time and the time of others.

 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.

 Coordination: Adjusting actions in relation to others' actions.

 - Biomass Power Plant Superintendent

 In 2016, there was an estimated number of 170,600 jobs in the United States for Biomass Power Plant Manager.
 There is little to no growth in job opportunities for Biomass Power Plant Manager.
 Due to new job openings and attrition, there will be an average of 11,600 job openings in this field each year.